 Typical instrumentation at FLUXNET field sites includes a three-dimensional sonic anemometer, to measure wind velocities and virtual temperature, and a fast responding sensor to measure CO_2 and water vapor.
-Scalar concentration fluctuations are measured with open- and closed-path infrared gas analyzers.
-Standardized data processing routines are used to compute flux covariances (Foken and Wichura 1996; Moncrieff et al. 1996; Aubinet et al. 2000).
+Scalar concentration fluctuations are measured with open and closed path infrared gas analyzers.
+Standardized data processing routines are used to compute flux covariances (Foken and Wichura, 1995; Moncrieff et al., 1996; Aubinet et al., 2000).

-Application of the eddy covariance methods involves issues relating to site selection, instrument placement, sampling duration and frequency, calibration and postprocessing (Moore 1986; Baldocchi et al. 1988; Foken and Wichura 1996; Moncrieff et al. 1996; Aubinet et al. 2000).
+Application of the eddy covariance methods involves issues relating to site selection, instrument placement, sampling duration and frequency, calibration and postprocessing (Moore, 1986; Baldocchi et al., 1988; Foken and Wichura, 1995; Moncrieff et al., 1996; Aubinet et al., 2000).
 Ideally the field site should be flat, with an extensive fetch of uniform vegetation.
 In practice many of the FLUXNET sites are on undulating or gently sloping terrain, as this is where native vegetation exists.
 Sites on extreme terrain, which may force flow separation and advection, are excluded.
 The degree of uniformity of the underlying vegetation varies across the network, too.
 Some sites consist of monospecific vegetation, others contain a mixture of species and a third grouping possesses different plant functional types in different wind quadrants.
-All sites have sufficient fetch to generate an internal boundary layer where fluxes are constant with height (Kaimal and Finnigan 1994).
+All sites have sufficient fetch to generate an internal boundary layer where fluxes are constant with height (Kaimal and Finnigan, 1994).

 Agricultural scientists mount their sensors on small poles, while forest scientists use either walk-up scaffolding or low-profile radio towers.
-The height of the sensors depends on the height of the vegetation, the extent of fetch, the range of wind velocity, and the frequency response of the instruments.
-To minimize tower interference on scaffold towers, investigators place their instruments booms so that they point several meters upwind or at the top of the tower.
-Spatial separation between anemometry and gas analyzers depend on whether one uses a closed- or open-path gas sensor.
-With the closed-path systems, the intake is often near or within the volume of the sonic anemometers.
-A delay occurs as air flows through the tubing to the sensor, which is compensated for with software during postprocessing.
+The height of the sensors depends on the height of the vegetation, the extent of fetch, the range of wind velocity and the frequency response of the instruments.
+To minimize tower interference on scaffold towers, investigators place their instruments booms that point several meters up wind or at the tower of the tower.
+Spatial separation between anemometry and gas analyzers depend on whether one uses a closed or open path gas sensor.
+With the closed path systems, the intake is often near or within the volume of the sonic anemometers.
+A delay occurs as air flows through the tubing to the sensor, which is compensated with software during post-processing.
 Some investigators place their gas transducer on the tower in a constant environment box to minimize the lag time from the sample port and the sensor.
 Others draw air down long tubes to instruments housed in an air-conditioned hut below the tower.
-In either circumstance, flow rates are high (6 L min-1) to ensure turbulent flow and minimize the diffusive smearing of eddies (Aubinet et al. 2000).
-Open-path gas sensors are typically placed within 0.5 m of a sonic anemometer, a distance that minimizes flow distortion and lag effects (Baldocchi et al. 2000; Meyers 2001).
+In either circumstance, flow rates are high (6 liter per minute) to insure turbulent flow and minimize the diffusive smearing of eddies (Aubinet et al., 2000).
+Open path gas sensors are typically placed within a 0.5 m of a sonic anemometer, a distance that minimizes flow distortion and lag effects (Baldocchi et al., 2000; Meyers, 2001).

-Sampling rates between 10 and 20 Hz ensure complete sampling of the high-frequency portion of the flux cospectrum (Anderson et al. 1984).
-The sampling duration must be long enough to capture lowfrequency contributions to flux covariances, but not too long to be affected by diurnal changes in temperature, humidity, and CO_2 .
-Adequate sampling duration and averaging period vary between 30 and 60 min (Aubinet et al. 2000).
-Coordinate rotation calculations of the orthogonal wind vectors (w,u,v) are performed to correct for instrument misalignment and nonlevel terrain.
+Sampling rates between 10 and 20 Hz ensure complete sampling of the high frequency portion of the flux co-spectrum (Anderson et al., 1984).
+The sampling duration must be long enough to capture low frequency contributions to flux covariances, but not too long to be affected by diurnal changes in temperature, humidity and CO2.
+Adequate sampling duration and averaging period vary between 30 and 60 minutes for most teams (Aubinet et al., 2000).
+Coordinate rotation calculations of the orthogonal wind vectors (w,u,v) are performed to correct for instrument misalignment and non-level terrain.
 The vertical velocity, w, is rotated to zero, allowing flux covariances to be computed orthogonal to the mean streamlines.